-• getConnectionGroup(String groupName): Returns the ReplicationConnectionGroup object matching the groupName provided
+• getConnectionGroup(String groupName): Returns the ReplicationConnectionGroup object matching the groupName provided will operate on all matching ReplicationConnectionGroups, which are helpful for removing a server from service and have it decommissioned across all possible ReplicationConnectionGroups.

 The other methods in ReplicationConnectionGroupManager mirror those of ReplicationConnectionGroup, except that the first argument is a String group name.
+These methods